HOHMANN LIFTS BOSTON UNIVERSITY PAST RENSSELAER IN OVERTIME, 3-2

-Sophomore forward Cason Hohmann had a goal and an assist for the Terriers
+Sophomore forward Cason Hohmann scores 2:56 into overtime for Terriers

 BOSTON - Sophomore Cason Hohmann scored 2:56 into overtime to lift the No. 9 Boston University men's ice hockey team to a thrilling 3-2 come-from-behind victory over Rensselaer on Friday evening at Agganis Arena.
 BU improves to 11-6-0 with the win.